Getting started

 6Put it on autopilot

 Any task can become a standing automation: schedule it (“every weekday at 8am”) or trigger it on events (“when a new payment lands”).
-Scheduled and event-triggered runs use the same approval rules and the same credit metering as any other run — autonomy never widens what the agent is allowed to do.
+Scheduled and event-triggered runs use the same approval rules and the same pricing as any other run — autonomy never widens what the agent is allowed to do.

 7Watch your usage